-Valley First Simply Free Account
+10. Valley First Simply Free Account

 Valley First Credit Union is a division of First West Credit Union.
 Its headquarters are in Penticton, British Columbia.
 It was founded in 1947 and offers several services such as chequing accounts, savings accounts and credit cards.
 It also offers loans and insurance.
 These services are only available in British Columbia.

-Meridian Credit Union Limitless Chequing Account (18-29)
+11. Meridian Credit Union Student Chequing Package

 Founded in 2005, the Meridian Credit Union is the 3rd largest credit union in Canada and the largest one in Ontario with 360,000 members.
 It offers chequing accounts, savings accounts, mortgages, loans and insurance.
-This chequing account, as its name suggests, is only available to people aged 18 to 29.
+This student chequing account, as its name suggests, is only available to people aged 18 to 25.

 Alberta, British Columbia, Prince Edward Island, Manitoba, New Brunswick, Nova Scotia, Ontario, Saskatchewan, Newfoundland and Labrador, Northwest Territories, Yukon.

-The 10 Best Joint Bank Accounts in Canada For 2023
+The Best Bank Accounts for Newcomers to Canada in 2023